The Art of Collecting

 Sometimes it’s perhaps a little more than you intended to spend but you can afford it and it becomes an impulsive buy that makes you smile forevermore; more times you can’t quite afford it but you decide to pay it off over time (hey, it’s an investment right?) and other times you just have to let it go, forever to haunt your head as the piece that got away.

-But the beauty of original art that for the most part it holds its value and in some cases, pieces will appreciate dramatically in value over the years.
+But as for the pieces that you do acquire, the beauty of original art is that, for the most part, it holds its value and in some cases, pieces will appreciate dramatically in value over the years.

 There are no stead-fast rules to becoming an art collector other than to really love and appreciate and enjoy the art that you buy – but there are some top tips.

-As we said above, and indeed always say, you must buy something you love (you will be looking at it for a long time unless you sell it on, pass it on or otherwise give it away)
+As we said above, and indeed always say, you must buy something you love (you will be looking at it for a long time unless you sell it or pass it on or have locked it away purely as an investment)

 Mix it up!